liferay/liferay-docs/userGuide/en/chapters/06-asset-framework.markdown

 *Liferay in Action*, and then custom assets are aggregated with native portal assets seamlessly.

-These are the basic options, but surely you didn't miss the fact that there are also advanced options.
+These are the basic options.
+But you didn't miss the fact that there are also advanced options, did you?

 Configuring advanced search requires a bit more technical acumen than you might expect, because there are so many properties to tweak.
 Thankfully, in most